vedderb/bldc/lispBM/README.md

 (conf-store)
 ```

 Store the current configuration to flash.
-This will stop the motor.´
+This will stop the motor.

 ### Loops